Get to know our Board of Directors:

 Michael Snider is a partner with the law firm Davis Graham & Stubbs LLP in Denver, where his practice focuses on federal income tax planning.
 He regularly advises clients on the tax aspects of international investments, cross-border mergers and acquisitions, and international joint ventures.
 Prior to joining Davis Graham & Stubbs LLP, Michael was a partner in the Houston office of Baker & McKenzie LLP and served as Tax Counsel for Chevron Phillips Chemical Company LP in The Woodlands, Texas.
 Michael has been recognized as a leading tax advisor by the International Tax Review and as a Texas Rising Star® by Thomson Reuters.
 Michael received his law degree from the University of Colorado at Boulder and a Bachelor of Science in Geography from the University of Georgia.
 He also has a Masters of Law in Taxation from New York University.

-Faith Winter is currently the Mayor Pro-Tem of Westminster, Executive Director of Emerge Colorado, and candidate for State House District 35.
-Faith has spent her entire career inspiring people to action, whether it is the thousands of women she trained to run for office at The White House Project, the young voters she turned out in 2004, or engaging her constituents on important issues facing Westminster.
+Faith Winter is currently the State Representative for House District 35, which encompasses Westminster.
+She previously spent seven years serving on the Westminster City Council.
+She serves as the chair of the transportation & energy committee and is on the business, affairs, and labor committee as well as the appropriations and audit committees.
+Faith was previously the Executive Director of and is still involved with Emerge Colorado, which encourages and trains women to run for office.
+Faith has spent her entire career inspiring people to action, whether it is the thousands of women she trained to run for office with Emerge and The White House Project, the young voters she turned out in 2004, or engaging her constituents on important issues facing Westminster.
 In 2004 Winter was named one of 30 people under 30 showing political leadership by the Youth Vote Coalition; in 2008 Winter was named one of the top ten most influential women in Denver by the Denver Examiner; in 2010 she was named Woman of the year by Colorado Business and Professional Women, northwest chapter; and in 2012 Winter was named one of the up and coming women leaders to watch by the Denver Post.
+This past year in 2017 she was honored to receive the Champion of Choice Award from NARAL, and the Hands on Democracy Award from New Era.
 Winter loves organizing because she believes the best way to create change is by building power through people.
 She has fun doing it, because a job isn’t worth doing unless you laugh once in a while.